What Should I Do If My Hail Claim Was Denied in "Bad Faith"?

 Whatever you do, DO NOT give up if your valid claim is denied — dispute it!

-Four steps to do after a denied hail claim:
+Four steps to take after a denied hail claim:

 1. Find out why your claim was denied